apduncan/cvanmf/docs/nextflow.md

 ### Rank selection
 * `ranks`: The lowest and highest rank to be searched, inclusive, as a comma separated string.
 Defaults to "2,20".
+* `stability`: Calculate and report stability based rank selection criteria.
+  Default is `true`.
+Output will be an HTML report `stability_selection.html` in the publish directory.
+This step can require a lot of memory for large numbers of samples.

 ### Regularisation selection
 * `alpha`: Regularisation parameter values to search.
 Defaults to [0, 0.